labrat-eu/Labrat-Robot/docs/md/beginner/topics.md

 ```

 ## Using messages in C++
-Inside of labrat-robot, messages appear wrapped inside of the [lbot::Message](@ref lbot::Message) class.
-If you want to declare a labrat-robot message you must therefore do it in the following way.
+Inside of lbot, messages appear wrapped inside of the [lbot::Message](@ref lbot::Message) class.
+If you want to declare a lbot message you must therefore do it in the following way.
 ```cpp
 lbot::Message<examples::msg::ExampleMessage> message;
 ```